Russia travel advice

 Medical services and facilities

-Good health care is only available in major cities.
-Quality of care varies greatly throughout the country.
-A few quality facilities exist in larger cities and usually require cash payment upon admission.
+Good health care is only available in major cities and the quality of care varies greatly throughout the country.
+Adequate facilities exist in larger cities and usually require cash payment upon admission.
 Medical evacuation, which can be very expensive, may be necessary in the event of serious illness or injury.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.